PMA-2020/pma-api/README.md

 - `python3 -m pip install -r requirements.txt`

 ### 5. Create the database
-1. Set up PostgreSQL DB
+#### 5.1.
+Set up PostgreSQL DB
 You can use a command line interface (e.g. _psql_) or graphical user interface (e.g. PgAadmin4) to set up the DB.
-- i.
-Create database a called 'pma-api'. `CREATE DATABASE pma-api;`
-- ii.
-Create a user called 'pma-api'. `CREATE USER pma-api;`
+i.
+Create database a called 'pma-api'. `CREATE DATABASE pma-api;` ii.
+Create a user called 'pma-api'. `CREATE USER pma-api;` iii.
-- iii.
 Set a password for this user, by default 'pma-api'.
-You can change this later. `ALTER USER pma-api WITH PASSWORD 'pma-api';`
+You can change this later. `ALTER USER pma-api WITH PASSWORD 'pma-api';` iv.
-- iv.
 Make user 'pma-api' a super user for DB 'pma-api'. `GRANT ALL PRIVILEGES ON DATABASE pma-api TO pma-api;`

-2. Environmental variables
+#### 5.2.
+Environmental variables
-a. _Virtualenv_ setups: After installing the virtual environment, you should have a folder called `env`.
+a. **_Virtualenv_ setups:** After installing the virtual environment, you should have a folder called `env`.
 Open up `env/bin/activate` in a text editor.
 Add the following text to the bottom of the file.
 ```bash
 export APP_SETTINGS="development"
 export FLASK_APP="development"
 export DATABASE_URL="postgresql+psycopg2://pmaapi:pmaapi@localhost/pmaapi"
 ```
-b. _Virtualenvwrapper_ setups: Add the following to your postactivate script.
+b. **_Virtualenvwrapper_ setups:** Add the following to your postactivate script.
 This is found in the root directory of wherever you installed virtualenvwrapper.
 Also, the text below assumes that you named your virtual environment "pma-api".
 If you are using virtualenvwrapper and named it something else, replace the text "pma-api" with whatever you named your environment.
 ```bash
 elif [ "$VIRTUAL_ENV" = "path/to/virtualenvs/pma-api" ]; then
 	export APP_SETTINGS="development"